 “Ooch is there when we need it most, it’s a place where we can grow, love and learn.
 Ooch is a place where we can express ourselves and not be judged or feel like we aren’t good enough.
 Ooch is there when we need a shoulder to lean on and where friends stay in our hearts forever.
 Ooch is not just a camp but a home.”

-Often referred to as the social cure for cancer, Camp Ooch can often meet kids and their families on the same day a child is diagnosed with cancer, making this program a very important point of contact.
-By getting to know and trust Ooch through the In-Hospital program, families are also encouraged to register for programs outside the hospital, giving them access to a year round support network which can last for years after hospital stays end.
-Parents who meet Ooch in-hospital are also more likely to register their children for the life changing experience of summer overnight camp.
+Often referred to as the social cure for cancer, Camp Ooch can often meet kids and their families on the same day a child is diagnosed with cancer.
+By getting to know and trust Ooch through the In-Hospital program, families are also encouraged to register for programs outside the hospital, giving them access to a year-round support network which can last for years after hospital stays end.